 💡 Recommended: How To Know When to Buy, Sell, Or Hold a Stock

-Here are a few reasons why stocks may indeed rise in the first month of the year.
+Here are a few reasons why stocks may rise in the first month of the year.

-With tax loss harvesting, investors can write off their losses on a yearly basis, with the tax timetable ending on December 31.
-According to U.S. tax law, an investor only needs to pay taxes on the total value of their investments.
+With tax-loss harvesting, investors can lower their taxable income by writing off their annual losses, with the tax timetable ending on December 31.
+According to U.S. tax law, an investor only needs to pay capital gains taxes on their investments’ total realized gains (or losses).

-For example, let’s say an investor owns stocks in three companies.
-It’s the total value of the profit and loss that winds up being taxed.
+For example, suppose an investor owned shares in three companies for the year and sold the stocks in December.
+The total value of the profit and loss winds up being taxed.